njgeorge000158/Aviation-Accidents-Visualization-Project/Logs/README.md

-This folder holds one debug file and one log file from two test runs of the IPython Notebooks: PyAviationAccidentsExtract.ipynb, PyAviationAccidentsTransformFirst.ipynb, PyAviationAccidentsTransformSecond.ipynb, and PyAviationAccidentsLoad.ipynb: the IPython Notebooks generate these files in Debug and Log Modes, respectively (see [./README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder holds one debug file and one log file from two test runs of each IPython Notebook: PyAviationAccidentsExtract.ipynb, PyAviationAccidentsTransformFirst.ipynb, PyAviationAccidentsTransformSecond.ipynb, and PyAviationAccidentsLoad.ipynb: the IPython Notebooks generate these files in Debug and Log Modes, respectively (see [./README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----